mjkjr/mjkjr/README.md

 I own and operate a custom apparel decoration, signage, printing, & vehicle wrap [business](https://shirtsandsigns.us).

-Currently, I'm working on re-developing the website using SvelteKit to add a new e-commerce front-end and an Order Mmanagement System (OMS) back-end.
+Currently, I'm working on re-developing the website using SvelteKit & PocketBase to add a new e-commerce front-end and an Order Mmanagement System (OMS) back-end.

 You can contact me via: [my personal website](https://mjkjr.com).